tiepdotme/lisacharlotterost.github.io/_posts/2016-04-22-Colors-for-DataVis.md

 [![image](/pic/160423-paletton.png)](http://paletton.com/#uid=c013t00490kRlxYaFw0g0qFqFg0w0aF)

-<br><br>

-**3. Color Blindness**
+# 3. Color Blindness

 You found awesome colors to use?
 SWEET.
 Now make sure that they fulfill their purpose and can be distinguished by colorblind people as well!
 The conventional wisdom is that the difference between red and blue is hard to tell for colorblind people – but that really depends on the shades of red and blue, as you can see on the image.
 A browser extension like [Spectrum](https://chrome.google.com/webstore/detail/spectrum/ofclemegkcmilinpcimpjkfhjfgmhieb?hl=en) or an app like [Sim Daltonism](https://michelf.ca/projects/mac/sim-daltonism/) can simulate the colors as seen by people with different color blindnesses.
 There is also the [R library "viridis"](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html), which beautiful color palettes work especially well for colorblind people.
 ![image](/pic/160423-colorblind.png)

-<br><br>

-**4. Fuuuuuuun with Colors**
+# 4. Fuuuuuuun with Colors

 Ok, after all that work, let's watch a **[Sesame Street Video](https://www.youtube.com/watch?v=yu44JRTIxSQ&feature=youtu.be)** by the fabulous OK GO peeps:
 [![image](/pic/160423-okgo.png)](https://www.youtube.com/watch?v=yu44JRTIxSQ&feature=youtu.be)